canonical/cloud-init/doc/rtd/reference/datasources/smartos.rst

 SmartOS Datasource
 ******************

-This datasource finds meta-data and user-data from the SmartOS virtualisation platform (i.e., Joyent).
+This datasource finds meta-data and user-data from the SmartOS virtualization platform (i.e., Joyent).

 Please see http://smartos.org/ for information about SmartOS.